Shai Simonson CS 201

 4. How many ways are there to choose 4 segments?

-5. If you choose 4 segments at random, what is the chance that some three form a triangle?
+5. If you choose 4 different segments at random, what are the chances that some three form a triangle?

 2. Forty equally skilled teams play a tournament in which every team plays every other team exactly once, and there are no ties.